 Feeling loved in a relationship is an important aspect of feeling confident, and happy on a day-to-day basis.
 Though conflict is common in all romantic relationships, it can be disheartening if you feel as though your wife no longer cares for you or your well-being.
 In these instances, it's tempting to retreat.
 By opening up a dialogue about your needs and desires, you can work together to take steps forward.

 It can be challenging to feel that your needs aren't being met in a romantic partnership.
 Marriage is a big commitment full of optimism and a promise to take care of one another.
 As time goes on, life can create stress in a marriage and make it more difficult to enjoy your love for one another.

 Often, the tension goes both ways.
 It's possible that your wife has also felt a shift in your relationship and may have feelings of her own regarding your marriage.
-By opening up a conversation, you can share your thoughts and feelings and tackle the issue together.
+She might also be asking herself, "Why can't I find love in this marriage anymore?"
+By opening up a conversation, you can your thoughts and feelings and tackle the issue together.
 A happy marriage involves two people who are being loved wholly and having their needs met.

 Though the only true way to know how your wife feels about you is to talk about it, there are some key indicators that she may be feeling distant from you.

 - She's disinterested and unavailable: It may be challenging to feel close to you if you feel your wife is unavailable emotionally to you.
 In all relationships, we want to feel that the person we care about is interested in our values, desires, and dreams.
 If you feel her pulling away from you, her priorities may have shifted.